Zilliqa/ZRC/zrcs/zrc-6.md

 The main advantages of this standard are:

-1. ZRC-6 implements standardized unit-less royalty payments to a single address with a percentage-based royalty fee model.
+1. ZRC-6 standardizes royalty information retrieval with a percentage-based royalty fee model and unit-less royalty payments to a single address.
 Funds will be paid for secondary sales only if a marketplace chooses to implement royalty payments.
-Marketplaces should transfer the actual funds.
+Marketplace contracts should transfer the actual funds.

-2. ZRC-6 implements standardized token URI with the concatenation of base token URI and token ID.
+2. ZRC-6 standardizes token URI with the concatenation of base token URI and token ID.
 A token URI is an HTTP or IPFS URL.
 This URL must return a JSON blob of data with the metadata for the NFT when queried.

 3. ZRC-6 is designed for remote state read ([`x <- & c.f`](https://scilla.readthedocs.io/en/latest/scilla-in-depth.html?#remote-fetches)) such that logic to get data from a ZRC-6 contract is straightforward.
 ZRC-6 exposes immutable parameters via mutable fields and includes only transitions that mutate the state of the contract.